-Schedule a time to conduct a budget progress check on a quarterly basis or at your board meetings at least twice a year.
-Discuss with your fellow board members any discrepancies between the budget and actuals, as well as any areas of the budget which are not on track.
+Schedule a time to conduct a progress check against your budget on a quarterly basis or at your board meetings at least twice a year.
+Discuss with your fellow board members where the budget and actuals are not matching up or not on track.
 Evaluate if goals have been achieved or if any adjustments need to be made to the budget or strategic plan to reflect progress.
-Discuss with the members who helped implement elements of the plan which strategies were effective and which areas may need more attention or are not worth repeating - include notes on what was successful from a financial perspective by achieving a return on investment.
+Discuss with the members who helped implement elements of the plan which strategies were effective and which areas may need more attention or are not worth repeating - include notes on what was successful from a financial perspective (return on investment).
 If changes are made to the strategic plan, be sure to provide an update to your membership on the changes.
-Documenting the history of any changes and development of the strategic plan will also be valuable information to new officers during the leadership transition.
-Include any changes to the budget in the next year's budget narrative and be sure to include the actual expenses and revenue in budget planning.
+History on the changes and development of the strategic plan will also be valuable information to new officers during leadership transition.
+Include any changes to the budget in the next year's budget narrative and be sure to include the actual expenses and revenue in budget planning as well.